Skip to Content

 The best time to visit Riviera Maya is December through April, when the weather is dry, sunny, and comfortably warm, with average highs between 81 and 86°F. If you want good conditions without the peak-season crowds and prices, May and November are the smartest months on the calendar.

-Riviera Maya stretches for nearly 80 miles along Mexico’s Caribbean coastline, from the resort hotels of Playa del Carmen down through the bohemian beach towns of Tulum.
-It has turquoise water, ancient ruins, and an underwater cave system unlike anything else on the planet.
+The Riviera Maya runs nearly 80 miles down Mexico’s Caribbean coast, from the resort corridor of Playa del Carmen to the cliffside ruins and laid-back beach towns of Tulum.
+Turquoise water, ancient Maya cities, and one of the world’s largest underwater cave systems all sit within a short drive of each other.

-It also has a clear best season, a real hurricane season, and a handful of months that most travel guides either oversell or overlook.
-This guide breaks down exactly when to go based on what you want to do, what you want to spend, and how much heat you can handle.
+The region also has a clearly defined dry season, a real hurricane season, and several shoulder months that most guides either oversell or skip entirely.
+This breakdown covers when to go based on what you want to do, what you’re willing to spend, and how much heat and humidity you can tolerate.

 Woman floating on her back in a pink bikini in the gorgeous crystal-clear waters of Riviera Maya, as seen during the best time to visit